limbernie/limbernie.github.io/_posts/2020-04-18-mango-htb-walkthrough.md

 {% include image.html image_alt="fd20ca62.png" image_src="/assets/images/posts/mango-htb-walkthrough/fd20ca62.png" %}

-I don\'t think `analytics.php` is the way in.
-I\'ve to think of something else...
+I don't think `analytics.php` is the way in.
+I've to think of something else...

 ### "Extracting" the juice out of the mango